grocerycrud/documentation/2.x/api/set-rule.md

 ## Examples

 <pre><code class="language-php">$crud-&gt;setRule('nickname', 'slug')</code></pre>
 <strong>Important notice:</strong> The <strong>only</strong> difference that the GroceryCrud <code>setRule</code> is having by the <code>rule</code> of Valitron is that if you need a 4rd parameter then you will need to add it as an array.
 This was the only proper way that grocery CRUD could handle it.
-Valitron is using <code>func_get_args()</code> and GroceryCRUD enterprise is avoiding using that as it is easy to lose control of the parameters (a lesson well learned from grocery CRUD community edition).
+Valitron is using <code>func_get_args()</code> and GroceryCRUD enterprise is avoiding using that as it is easy to lose control of the parameters (a lesson well learned from grocery CRUD open-source edition).

 So for example instead of the Valitron rule:
 <pre><code class="language-php">rule('fieldName', 'lengthBetween', '4','6');</code></pre>